This Cashew Creamer recipe results in a coffee creamer that is uber-creamy, rich, and – bonus – not weird-tasting. At all!

-Why do I love cashew coffee creamer?
+Why do I love this cashew creamer recipe?

 - Cashews already have a touch of natural sweetness, so no additional sweetener is needed.